rear/rear-workshop-osbconf-2016/README.md

 If you need to contact me for setting a workshop on your premises then see the possibilities at http://it3.be/rear-support/index.html

 Be aware, this workshop uses *centos/7* as GNU/Linux Operating system.
-If you want to have it for another version or type of Linux then you have to pay for it (consultancy fee - see above link).
+If you want to have it for another version or type of GNU/Linux then you have to pay for it (consultancy fee - see above link).

+Last updated: 19 August 2016